 Symptoms may take up to 14 days to appear after exposure to COVID-19.
-Health officials are still trying to determine whether the virus can be transmitted to others if someone is not showing symptoms.
-While experts believe this is possible, it's considered to be rare.
+Recent evidence indicates the virus can be transmitted by someone who is infected but not showing symptoms.
+That includes people who are not yet showing symptoms, and those who never develop symptoms.

-Most people diagnosed with COVID-19 experience mild or moderate symptoms, such as fever and cough, and the vast majority of those who contract the virus recover.
+Most people diagnosed with COVID-19 experience mild or moderate symptoms, such as fever and cough, and the vast majority of those who show mild illness recover on their own.

 However, for some, especially older adults and those with pre-existing conditions, it can cause more severe illness, such as pneumonia.
 In some cases, it can be fatal.

 The World Health Organization has found that among patients in China, 80 per cent suffered mild cough and fever symptoms while 14 per cent suffered severe symptoms requiring treatment, including being placed on ventilators.
 A further one per cent lapsed into critical condition with symptoms that could include respiratory failure, septic shock and organ failure or dysfunction.